 Humanism is a way of thinking that is fair and just.
 It supports curiosity, is tolerant of all others’ beliefs, and celebrates the life we have.
 And I liked that.
 I did a short quiz on the Humanists website, and I found thatI was pretty much a humanist!
 Of course, there is a whole load of things to learn if you delve deeper, so if you are interested, please click here: https://humanism.org.uk

 I am very excited to have been featured on Harrogate News here and Stray FM here (click through to the article and you can hear me too!)
-I've also written blogs for The Celebrant Directory and Hitched.co.uk, which can also be seen on my blog page.
-Please click and read my story, why humanist weddings are so good, and a little more about the reasons behind me becoming a celebrant.
+I've also written blogs for The Celebrant Directory and Hitched.co.uk, which can also be seen on my blog page and I have an editorial coming out in Yorkshire Bride in 2020.